aslamhossain43/Java-Design-Patterns/README.md

 ### FAB SP(5)
 1. Factory – Creates object without showing logic.
-Example: Shape object creation, if pass "CIRCLE" then return Circle object, if pass "SQUARE" then return Square object.
+Example: The Wrapper classes use factory pattern like Integer.valueOf.

 2. Abstract Factory – It is also called a factory of factories.
 Example: Factories creation like shape, color etc.

 3. Builder – Construct a complex object from simple objects using step-by-step approach.
 Example: When object can't be created in single step like in the de-serialization of a complex object.

 4. Singleton – Ensures that at most only one instance of an object exists throughout application.
 Example: Saves memory because object is not created at each request.
 Only single instance is reused again and again.It used in multi-threaded and database applications.
-It is used in logging, caching, thread pools, configuration settings etc.
+It is used in logging, caching, thread pools, configuration settings etc. It is used by Calendar classes (Runtime).

 5. Prototype Pattern - cloning of an existing object and can be customized if needed.
 Example: In game cloning object that reduces memory consume.

 ## Structural design patterns